Hanns Heinz Ewers: Early works

+Frank Braun trilogy

 Ewers's first novel, Der Zauberlehrling (The Sorcerer's Apprentice), was published in 1910, with an English translation published in America in 1927.
 It introduces the character of Frank Braun, who, like Ewers, is a writer, historian, philosopher, and world traveler with a decidedly Nietzschean morality.
 The story concerns Braun's attempts to influence a small cult of Evangelical Christians in a small Italian mountain village for his own financial gain, and the horrific results which ensue.

 This was followed in 1911 by Alraune, a reworking of the Frankenstein myth, in which Braun collaborates in creating a female homunculus or android by impregnating a prostitute with the semen from an executed murderer.
 The result is a young woman without morals, who commits numerous monstrous acts.
 Alraune was influenced by the ideas of the eugenics movement, especially the book Degeneration by Max Nordau.
-Alraune has been generally well received by historians of the horror genre; Mary Ellen Snodgrass describes Alraune as "Ewers' decadent masterwork", Brian Stableford argues Alraune "deserves recognition as the most extreme of all "femme fatale" stories" and E.F.
-Bleiler states the scenes in Alraune set in the Berlin underworld as among the best parts of the novel.
+Alraune has been generally well received by historians of the horror genre; Mary Ellen Snodgrass describes Alraune as "Ewers' decadent masterwork", Brian Stableford argues Alraune "deserves recognition as the most extreme of all "femme fatale" stories" and E. F. Bleiler states the scenes in Alraune set in the Berlin underworld as among the best parts of the novel.
 The novel was filmed several times, most recently in a German version with Erich von Stroheim in 1952.

 Bleiler notes "Both Alraune and The Sorcerer's Apprentice are remarkable for the emotion the author can arouse" and that Ewers' writing is, at its best, "very effective".
 However, Bleiler also argues Ewers' work is marred by "annoying pretentiousness, vulgarity, and a very obtrusive and unpleasant author's personality".

-The third novel of the sequence, Vampyr, written in 1921, concerns Braun's own eventual transformation into a vampire, drinking the blood of his Jewish mistress.
+The third novel of the sequence, Vampire, published in 1921, concerns Braun's own eventual transformation into a vampire, drinking the blood of his Jewish mistress.

+Later works

 Another novel, Der Geisterseher (The Ghost-Seer), Ewers' completion of the Friedrich Schiller novel, was published in 1922; Ewers' version was received badly.

 Ewers also wrote the novel Reiter in deutscher Nacht (Riders in the German Night) published in 1932.